 An Art Exhibition Curated by Jane O’Hara

-In BEASTSOFBURDEN, I join an amazing group of artists working in diverse media and creating artworks that include animals from their 14 perspectives.
-From spirit to science, entertainment to psychology, metaphorically or allegorically, these artists play with what they find intriguing about animals.
-As a group, we consider our complicated connections to these creatures and the many ways they are entwined in our lives and psyches.
+I curate BEASTSOFBURDEN, and join a group of artists working in diverse media who create artworks that include animals from our own perspectives.
+As spiritual beings or science experiments, as entertainment or commodity; thought of psychologically, metaphorically or allegorically; in the future, or the past, the artists explore what they find intriguing about animals.
+As a group, we consider our complicated connections to these creatures and the many ways they are entwined into our lives and psyches.

 I curated Beasts of Burden in 2014 as a recipient of the Curatorial Opportunity Program (COP) from New Art Center in Newton, MA.
 The exhibit was co-presented with Kathleen Smith Redman of NAC and John Quatrale of Unbound Visual Arts at the Harvard Allston Education Portal Galleries

 The exhibition featured the work of Tony Bevilacqua, Ariel Bordeaux, Rebecca Doughty, Raul Gonzalez III, Wendy Klemperer, Denise Lindquist, Jo-Anne McArthur, Moira McLaughlin, Sterling Mulbry, Jane O'Hara, Gedas Paskauskas, Jo Tyler and Shannon Wright.

 A panel discussion was moderated by Almitra Stanley.
 The discussion shed light on the role of animals in the artists' lives and in their art making practices, their inspirations and creative processes.

 A 10 minute tour of the artwork of Beasts of Burden, by Denise Lindquist

 PANEL DISCUSSION with images of the Beasts of Burden exhibit.
 Video by Denise Lindquist.

 “We were very moved by these thought-provoking and diverse works.”